lhehnke/reddit-data/CorrelAid_Reddit.md

 - todyilearned
 ---

-# Today I learned...
-Scraping and mining Reddit comments
+# Today I learned: Scraping and mining Reddit comments

 Inspiration for this post hit me when our editor-in-chief Yannik told me he'd like to have *“alles Kuriose”* (meaning all things weird) for future blog posts.
 Well, challenge accepted.